 4. Post World War II – Modern day

 Nothing much has changed in the world of baseball since then, either.
-A quote from a 1958 report reads strikingly similar (with a few minor differences) to the earlier quote from the previous section: Major league baseballs begin with a cork core that has been blended with a little quantity of rubber for durability.
+A quotation from a 1958 report reads startlingly similar (with a few minor variations) to the earlier quote from the previous section: Major league baseballs begin with a cork core that has been blended with a little quantity of rubber for durability.
 This is followed by a layer of black rubber and finally a coating of red rubber to complete the construction.
 After that, it is ready for the winding procedure, in which yarn is put to the core of the cylinder.

 - To begin, 121 yards of rough gray wool is wound around 45 yards of white wool, which is then wound around another 53 yards of fine gray wool, which is wound around 150 yards of fine white cotton.

 - After that, two pieces of horsehide in the shape of the number ‘8’ are hand-stitched together with red thread to form a protective cover for the ball.

 - In the cover of each ball, there are 108 hand-stitched double stitches.

 - The following intriguing video from the Discovery Channel demonstrates how baseballs are constructed:

 In many sports, the ball is an essential component.
 Major League Baseball spends millions of dollars each year on presents, fan souvenirs, and other items, not to mention the millions of dollars spent by minor leagues.
 Each ball is the result of a one-of-a-kind manufacturing process, with the majority of the most crucial sections being done by hand.
 Almost everyone who has ever handled a baseball has asked themselves, “How much does a baseball weigh?”
 At some point in their lives.
 However, the baseball we know and recognize today wasn’t always like this.

 The History of the Baseball